A moderately easy hike with great views, a step back into Hanover ski history, and visit to a rare set of ruins.

 - At a bent yellow birch, a sign at L directs you to turn R; shortly after you’ll turn L at another arrow.
 Soon you’re back to the birches and the upper Dana pasture.
 In June, white five-petaled strawberry flowers decorate the ground under your feet.

-- Continue gently downhill to the last pasture, above the Lodge.
-See if you can spot the white hamlet of Hanover Center in the distance, over the Lodge roof to the R. You can see why this village never fulfilled its intended destiny as the hub of Hanover – it’s on a hilltop and there’s no running water!
+- Continue gently downhill to the last pasture, above the site of the Lodge.
+See if you can spot the white hamlet of Hanover Center in the distance, to the R. You can see why this village never fulfilled its intended destiny as the hub of Hanover – it’s on a hilltop and there’s no running water!

 Optional Mill Site Visit (10 minutes)